-This Sea of work has been cultivated based upon research interests focusing on how people and communities who might not ordinarily come together based on varied interests, do so over shared waters — thinking of water as a collaborative resource and potentially a bridge for peace within communities who have historically been in conflict, and not seen eye-to-eye with one another, perhaps on other socio-economic-political issues such as human rights, environmental justice and women’s empowerment.
+This Sea of work has been cultivated based upon research interests focusing on how people and communities who might not ordinarily come together based on varied interests, do so over shared waters — thinking of water as a means for collaboration and potentially a bridge for peace within communities who have historically been in conflict, and not seen eye-to-eye with one another, perhaps on other socio-economic-political-cultural issues such as human rights, environmental justice and women’s empowerment.

 It’s been seen worldwide, natural resources such as oil and timber, have not only caused conflict, but the disputes over these resources have resulted in unfortunate causalities